• Skip to main content

 Bringing Back Native Species

 A large number of NRS reserves are involved in restoring native biodiversity to California’s altered landscapes.
 The community docent program at Coal Oil Point Reserve educates beachgoers about endangered western snowy plovers nesting in the dunes, and helps ensure the rookery remains undisturbed by hikers, dogs, and others using the publicly accessible beach.
 Volunteers at McLaughlin Natural Reserve remove invasive weeds and test new ways to encourage native plant regrowth.
 The state’s rarest amphibian, the southern mountain yellow-legged frog, is being reintroduced to the wild at the James San Jacinto Mountains Reserve from captive-bred animals.
 San Joaquin Marsh Reserve provides seeds and plants with local genotypes for revegetation projects.
 At Sedgwick Reserve, docents run a native plant nursery to restore reserve landscapes.
-Floating artificial nest platforms at Kendall-Frost Marsh Reserve protect eggs and young of the endangered light-footed clapper rail from predators and high tides.
+Floating artificial nest platforms at Kendall-Frost Marsh Reserve protect eggs and young of the federally endangered Ridgeway’s rail from predators and high tides.

 American avocet